 I respectfully dissent.
 I do not agree with the majority of the court of appeals that a 1 rational trier of fact could conclude from the evidence in this case, beyond a reasonable doubt, that appellant (1) had a specific intent to hold or secrete eight-year-old Beatrice in a place where she was unlikely to be found, much less (2) had a specific intent to perform one of the other acts–such as holding her for ransom, using her as a shield, inflicting bodily injury on her or abusing her sexually–that is required for aggravated kidnapping.
 This is not an attempted kidnapping case.
 And it is certainly not an attempted aggravated kidnapping case.
 This is an unlawful restraint case.

 If you have been charged with unlawful restraint in Central Texas, it will be in your best interest to immediately retain legal counsel.
-Law Office of Michael J. Price represents people accused of violent crimes in Leander, Round Rock, Taylor, Temple, Killeen, and several other nearby communities in Williamson County and Bell County.
+Law Office of Price & Wiggins, P.C. represents people accused of violent crimes in Leander, Round Rock, Taylor, Temple, Killeen, and several other nearby communities in Williamson County and Bell County.

 Michael J. Price is an experienced criminal defense attorney in Georgetown who can fight to possibly get these criminal charges reduced or dismissed.
 Call (512) 354-1880 or complete an online contact form to have our lawyer review your case and help you understand all of your legal options during a free initial consultation.